ezsystems/commerce-documentation/docs/guide/catalog/catalog_api/product_category_catalogelement.md

 # Product category (CatalogElement)

-The CatalogElement class defines the generic product and category model which is used within eZ Commerce.
-It inherits from the general class [ValueObject](../../../api/valueobject.md) which offers a convenient way of setting properties of instances via the constructor and makes these properties public readable (like $valueObject-\>name).
+The `CatalogElement` class defines the generic product and category model which is used in eZ Commerce.
+It inherits from the general class [ValueObject](../../../api/valueobject.md) which offers a convenient way of setting properties of instances via the constructor and makes these properties public readable.

-Inheriting from CatalogElement there are some sub classes worth mentioning:
+The following subclasses inherit from `CatalogElement`:

-- CatalogElementContainer
+- `CatalogElementContainer`
-    - CatalogNode
+    - `CatalogNode`
-- ProductNode
+- `ProductNode`
-    - OrderableProductNode
+    - `OrderableProductNode`
-    - ProductNodeContainer
+    - `ProductNodeContainer`
-        - GroupedProductNode
+        - `GroupedProductNode`
-        - ComplexProductNode
+        - `ComplexProductNode`
-- ProductType
+- `ProductType`

-**Predefined properties for `CatalogElement`**
+## Predefined properties for `CatalogElement`

 Each `CatalogElement` has predefined properties.
-These methods are validated automated on constructor by the `validateProperties()` method.
+These methods are validated automatically on constructor by the `validateProperties()` method.

 ||||
 |--- |--- |--- |